Happy Valley (TV series)

 Happy Valley is a British crime drama television series, set and filmed in the Calder Valley, West Yorkshire.
 Starring Sarah Lancashire, James Norton and Siobhan Finneran, it was written and created by Sally Wainwright and directed by Wainwright, Euros Lyn and Tim Fywell.
 The first series began on BBC One on 29 April 2014, the second on 9 February 2016, and the third and final series on 1 January 2023.
 It won the 2015 BAFTA Award for Best Drama Series, and won another BAFTA for Best Drama for the second series.

 Premise

 Series 1

 In Halifax, West Yorkshire, Catherine Cawood is a divorced police sergeant with two children.
 She is still trying to recover from the suicide of her daughter, which had happened eight years previously.
-Catherine is raising her daughter’s son, Ryan, who was born after her daughter was raped by Tommy Lee Royce.
+Catherine is raising her daughter's son, Ryan, who was born after her daughter was raped by Tommy Lee Royce.
 Just when it seems like Catherine is gaining control over her life, she discovers that Tommy, whom she holds responsible for her daughter's suicide, has been released from prison after serving time for other offences.
-Catherine becomes consumed by the idea of confronting him, unaware that Tommy is involved in a criminal organisation with the intention of kidnapping Anne Gallagher, the daughter of a wealthy businessman, for ransom.
+Catherine becomes consumed by the idea of confronting him, unaware that Tommy is involved in a criminal organisation with the intention of kidnapping Ann Gallagher, the daughter of a wealthy businessman, for ransom.